 Your ads stop showing by midnight and you won’t have received a positive ROI by then.

-Instead of cost cutting, my suggestion is to face your internal fears and increase your initial bids to allow for testing.
+Instead of cost cutting, my suggestion is to face your internal fears and increase your initial bids to allow for testing of your search marketing strategy.

-See, without testing – you won’t know your best keywords, ad copy and landing pages.
+See, without testing – you won’t know your best keywords, ad copy and landing pages, and you won’t understand the true value of your conversion or click through rates, as a result.

 So, to check viability, don’t bid low and keep increasing your budget gradually.
 You’re going to end up losing more money.

-Instead, bid high, appear in a higher ad position and get more clicks on your ads.
-Once you know your most viable ads, then shift to the ROI-focused route.
+Instead, bid high, maintain a quality score, appear in a higher ad position and get more clicks on your ads.
+Once you know your most viable search ads, then shift to the ROI-focused route.

 Alternatively, if you simply can’t afford a higher budget, then you can consider the strategies in this article by WhiteSharkMedia.